GoogleChrome/web.dev/src/site/content/en/fast/chrome-ux-report-pagespeed-insights/index.md

 ## Responses when URL data not available in CrUX

 If the URL you entered is not available in CrUX, PageSpeed Insights will attempt to fallback to original level data as shown below.
-Clicking on the Information icon will show more explanation.
+Clicking on the icon beside the disabled **This URL** button will show more explanation.

 {% Img src="image/W3z1f5ZkBJSgL1V1IfloTIctbIF3/A6hRLMwSCWUj1qcDUOTn.png", alt="No URL-level CrUX data on PageSpeed Insights, so showing Origin data", width="800", height="269" %}